uchida/packer-freebsd/README.md

 $ packer build -only=qemu template.json
 ```

-When building qemu images, note that your `qemu_binary` path is correct
+When building qemu images, note that the driver names,
-and the driver names, controlled by `qemuargs`, are consistent with
+controlled by `qemuargs`, are consistent with one in
-one in a template.json or an install script.
+a template.json or an install script.